-The term hypo-allergenic is typically used in reference to breeds such as the Havanese that appear to have a lower incidence of provoking allergic reactions.
-There are many people who love dogs and long for a pet but suffer from allergies.
-Hypoallergenic dogs are great for allergy sufferers because they either do not shed or shed very little, making them less likely to cause a serious reaction in owners.
-Hypoallergenic dogs come in all shapes and sizes, so there are plenty of breeds to choose from.
+Hypoallergenic dog breeds are great for allergy sufferers because they either do not shed or shed very little, making them less likely to cause a serious reaction in owners.
+The term hypo-allergenic is typically used about breeds such as the Havanese that appear to have a lower incidence of provoking allergic reactions.
+Many people love dogs and long for a pet but suffer from allergies.
+Hypoallergenic dogs come in all shapes and sizes, so there are plenty of breeds to choose from them.

 - Bichon Frise